Start Here

 How this publication works

 This publication is itself part of the experiment.
-The entire pipeline, from idea capture through to publishing and audience feedback, runs on AI infrastructure I built.
-My job is to think and review.
+The pipeline behind it runs on AI infrastructure I built.
+My job is to think, judge, and review.
 The rest is execution.

 Why write at all